On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Stochastic Hamiltonian in Liouville Equations

 where $\delta(s-r)$ is the Dirac delta function and $\Theta(r-s)$ is the Heaviside function for the shifted time.
 Due to the definition

 the functional derivative of $\rho^\mathrm{trj}_r$ does not depend on its future, and we can change the inferior limit of the integral and arrive at

-It may seem that we have just moved the problem.
+It seems that we have replaced one problem with another.
 Yet, taking the time derivative, we can write

-where we can recognize the form of a Liouville differential equation, $\dot{A}=-i[H^\mathrm{eff}_t,A]$.
+where we can recognize the form of a Liouville differential equation, $\dot{A}=-i[H^\mathrm{eff}_t,A]$, where $A$ is the functional derivative of the trajectory density matrix.
 From this recasting, we thus obtain a known form of the solution, $A_t=U{A_0}U\daggah$, with the unitary time-evolution operator defined by

-The initial condition is obtained by evaluating \cref{eq:intermediate-2.2_Novikov} at the initial time (which is $s$) and corresponds to the first term in \cref{eq:intermediate-2.2_Novikov}.
+The initial condition is obtained by evaluating \cref{eq:intermediate-2.2_Novikov} at the initial time (which is $s$) and corresponds to the first term in \cref{eq:intermediate-2.2_Novikov}, as the integral vanishes when computed at a single time.
 Finally, we can write

 where the propagator is distributed in the commutator and acts on the density matrix, evolving it from the initial time $s$ to the final time $t$.
 This shows that the propagation can be dealt with as a time-local evolution with respect to the trajectory density matrix, a time-convolutionless evolution \cite{Budini2001QuantumFields}.
 We can now take the average and combine with \cref{eq:Novikov_thm,eq:mean_SLE}, yielding